 Your fitness tracker is a delight to use when working out.
 You can keep track of the level of oxygen in your blood.
-It also measures your heart rate, pace and distance while you're exercising.
+It also measures your heart rate, pace, and distance while exercising.

-However, you must be aware that exercising a lot or working out in the summer will cause sweat to accumulate on your fitness band.
-This more often than not leads to skin rashes.
+However, you must know that exercising or working out in the summer will cause sweat to accumulate in your fitness band.
+This, more often than not, leads to skin rashes.

-People who are allergic to certain materials, like nickel, should also be aware of the fitness tracking device they are wearing.
-Those who have sensitive skin need to watch out and do some research when looking for a fitness tracker to purchase and use.
+People allergic to specific materials, like nickel, should also be aware of the fitness tracking device they are wearing.
+Those with sensitive skin need to watch out and research when looking for a fitness tracker to purchase and use.

-For Fitbit users who have skin allergies, it is natural for them to wonder and question whether all Fitbit trackers have nickel on them.
+For Fitbit users with skin allergies, it is natural to wonder whether all Fitbit trackers have nickel on them.
 Unfortunately, all Fitbit devices contain small traces of nickel.
 An example of this is the Fitbit Inspire HR.

 According to the statement from the product manual, the buckle in the band of the Inspire HR is made of anodized aluminum.
 The anodized aluminum can contain traces of nickel, which can cause an allergic reaction in someone with nickel sensitivity.

-However, the amount of nickel in all Fitbit products meet the European Union's stringent Nickel Directive.
+However, the amount of nickel in all Fitbit products meets the European Union's stringent Nickel Directive.
 What does this mean?
-Meeting this standard means that you will not develop skin irritation or allergic reactions to Fitbit products.
-But, if you are particularly sensitive to nickel, you may develop reactions, usually contact dermatitis.
+Meeting this standard means you will not develop skin irritation or allergic reactions to Fitbit products.
+But, if you are particularly sensitive to nickel, you may create responses, usually contact dermatitis.

 Nickel allergy is a common cause of allergic contact dermatitis.
-It is an itchy rash that appears where your skin touches a usually harmless substance.
+It is an itchy rash when your skin touches a usually harmless substance.

 Nickel is a material found in several fitness trackers, including Fitbit.
 It could be the cause of some flare-ups.
-Many people are not aware that they have nickel allergy until they have a repeated or prolonged exposure to items containing nickel.
+Many people are unaware of their nickel allergy until they have repeated or prolonged exposure to nickel items.

-So, how can you determine if the skin rashes you have is caused by a nickel allergy?
+So, how can you determine if a nickel allergy causes the skin rashes you have?
 The best way is to undergo a dimethylglyoxime test.
-If you say the dye turns pink, this means that nickel is present in your skin.
-You would also need to have a patch test to prove that you are actually allergic to nickel.
+If you say the dye turns pink, nickel is present in your skin.
+You would also need to have a patch test to prove that you are allergic to nickel.

 Contact dermatitis usually begins within hours to days after exposure to nickel.
+It tends to occur only where your skin comes into contact with nickel.
+However, sometimes it may also appear in other places on your body.
 The allergic reaction may last as long as two to four weeks.
-It tends to occur only where your skin came into contact with nickel.
-However, sometimes it may also appear in other places on your body.